cgarren/beat-bracket/README.md

 - SEO for each artist (ex. if someone searches for "Kanye West bracket every song" they should see the Kanye West bracket)
 - Make styling on searchbar for both keyboard and mouse option select consistent (currently purple outline for keyboard select and gray background for mouse hover)
 - Allow user to delete certain songs
-- Implement saving the bracket with every change linked to a users spotify account and stored in a db somewhere.
-Maybe a landing page where users can see their past brackets?
 - Break into smaller components
 - Get domain
 - Display seed number/popularity in badge on each song button with toggle to hide it (maybe a badge for album/single/feature and toggles for each)